ncail/noaa-lighthouse-problem/README.md

 ### Data requirements

 - **Data format**: Since the purpose of the program is to analyze the discrepancies between time series water level datasets, the data processed by the program should contain water level measurements with the corresponding timestamps over some time period.
-The data files must be in CSV format which will automatically sort the data into columns.
+The data files must be in CSV format which will provide the data in columns.
-- **Column order**: If the names of the necessary columns (datetime and water level) assume default values in `config.json`, the program will assume that the datetime and water level columns are the first and second columns in the data files, respectively.
+- **Column order**: If the names of the necessary columns (datetime and water level) are left as default in `config.json`, the program will assume that the datetime and water level columns are the first and second columns in the data files, respectively.

 ### Dependencies

-- **Libraies**: The program cleans the data by replacing corrupt or missing values in the data with null values using the `numpy` library so that this does not have to be done by the user beforehand.
-Additionally, the program relies heavily on the `pandas` library to process the data as dataframes, with the assumed positioned of columns outlined above (in the default case that the necessary column names have not been configured in `config.json`).
+- **Libraries**: The program cleans the data by replacing corrupt or missing values with null values using the `numpy` library so that this does not have to be done by the user beforehand.
+Additionally, the program relies heavily on the `pandas` library to process the data as dataframes, with the assumed positioning of columns outlined above (in the default case that the necessary column names have not been configured in `config.json`).

 ## Downloading data